openzipkin-attic/zipkin-sparkstreaming-example/README.md

 ```

 Run the job by adding adjuster jar to the classpath.

-Note: We'll can't run the job with -jar flag.
+**Note** We'll can't run the job with -jar flag.
 [If we use this flag, -cp option is ignored](http://stackoverflow.com/questions/16505992/annotation-scan-not-scanning-external-jars-in-classpath).
 ```
 java -cp "zipkin-sparkstreaming-job.jar:zipkin-sparkstreaming-example-*.jar" \
   zipkin.sparkstreaming.job.ZipkinSparkStreamingJob \